klept0/rPi-station/README.md

 http://[raspberry-pi-ip]:5000/notifications/ui
 ```

-From the Notifications page, you can clear or delete individual notifications, which are persisted in a SQLite database `neon_notifications.db` located in the application directory.
+From the Notifications page, you can filter by source and type, change page size, view multiple pages of history, and clear or delete individual notifications.
+Notifications are persisted in a SQLite database named `neon_notifications.db` located in the application directory.

 ## ⚙️ Additional Notes

 - To enable Xbox presence with Microsoft Graph API, add your Xbox client id and secret in `Advanced Configuration`, then use the new "Connect Xbox" flow to authorize and obtain tokens.
+  - After connecting, you can disconnect via the `Disconnect Xbox` button in Advanced Configuration.

 # Xbox Graph OAuth Quick Steps